andrevidela/Research-report/Thesis/index.md

 A mathematical structure that requires its values to be combined with `+` and `*` in the ways you expect from natural numbers

 ## Syntax
 The structure of some piece of information, usual in the form of _text_.
 Syntax itself does not convey any meaning.
-Imagine this piece of data
+Imagine this piece of data:

 ![](Zero.jpg)

 We can define a syntactic rules that allow us to express this circle, here is one: all shapes that you can draw without lifting your pen or making angles.
 From this definition lots of values are allowed, including |, -,  O but not + for example because there is a 90º angle between two bars.
-Is it supposed to be the letter "O", the number "0" the silouhette of a planet? the back of the head of a stick figure from the back?
+Is it supposed to be the letter "O", the number "0" the outline of a planet?
+The back of the head of a stick figure from the back?

 ## Semantics
 The meaning associated to a piece of data, most often related to syntax.
 From the _syntax_ definition if we have:

 ![](ten.jpg)

 We can deduce that the circle means "the second digit of the number 10" which is the number "0".
 We were able to infer semantics from context.
-Similary in this picture:
+Similarly, in this picture:

 ![](Smiley%20smol.jpeg)